rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 * Qt 5.1.1.0
 * Qt 5.5.0.0

+NOTE: QT 5.1.1.0 exhibits inconsistent behaviour when a finger or stylus is used.

 ###Qt 5.1.1.0 for Visual Studio 2008
 If using Visual Studio 2008, [download the Qt 5.1.1.0 binaries for VS2008](http://rhomobile-suite.s3.amazonaws.com/Qt/Qt5-vs2008.7z), which are compiled from Qt source and linked against OpenSSL.
 These binaries are compatible with Windows XP and are the only version  supported for use with Visual Studio 2008.

 ###Qt 5.1.1.0 for Visual Studio 2012
 If using Visual Studio 2012, [download the Qt 5.1.1.0 binaries for VS2012](http://rhomobile-suite.s3.amazonaws.com/Qt/Qt5-vs2008.7z), which also are compiled from Qt source and linked against OpenSSL.
 These binaries also are compatible with Windows XP.

-> Note: QT 5.1.1.0 exhibits inconsistent behaviour when attempting to control applications using a finger or stylus.

 ###QT 5.5.0.0 for Visual Studio 2012
 QT 5.5.0.0 has been supported only on visual studio 2012.
 In this version we are using binaries directly provided the QT website.
 Additionally we have included openssl libraries to support https protocol.
 We are not compiled QT from source like earlier versions.